 North Cascades National Park

 North Cascades National Park is similar to Mt.
-Baker Forest with it’s soltude and rugged peaks.
+Baker Forest with it’s solitude and rugged peaks.
 There are over 300 glaciers in this park.
 Located only 3 hours from Seattle, you can go from the city to the true wilderness in a flash.
 There’s also a decent bit of wildlife in this park such as wolves and bears.
-This is yet another jaw-dropping location for couples who want a true adventure.
+This Washington elopement location is great for couples who want a true adventure.
+Here is my North Cascades elopement guide

 North Cascades Permit Information